Purchases made through links earn us a small commission, at no extra cost to you.

-No trip to Paris is complete without a visit to the tomb of Napoleon Bonaparte.
+No trip to Paris is complete without a visit to the tomb of Napoleon Bonaparte, one of the most famous people buried in Paris.
 Although Napoleon was small in stature, his tomb is of magnificent proportion and lavishly decorated, representing his larger-than-life persona.
 He was such an important person in French history and by visiting his tomb, you will begin to get a better understanding of him and his life, from the time of his rule until his death on St. Helena.

 Les Invalides is a great place for young and old to visit, especially if you are interested in the history of France under the leadership of Napoleon.
 In addition to Napoleon’s tomb, it’s worth checking out the adjoining Army Museum where you can see suits of armour, weaponry, and other historical artifacts.